pyscf/pyscf.github.io/source/user/mcscf.rst

 2) Specifying the molecular orbital (MO) index of the active space orbitals you want.
+  This is often useful after selecting (and typically visualizing) localized orbitals.
   The user can "manually" selects the MO orbital indices (in a 1-based indexing scheme) and passes them to the ``sort_mo`` function.
-  See :source:`examples/mcscf/10-define_cas_space.py` for more details.
+  See :source:`examples/mcscf/10-define_cas_space.py` and :source:`examples/mcscf/34-init_guess_localization.py` for more details.

 .. code-block:: python